-Rokt understands that website speed is vitally important to your business.
-Rokt's technology is focused on improving the customer experience across your site and as such, page performance has been incorporated as a core tenant in our solutions.
-To successfully increase engagement and maximize conversion rates, there are a number of approaches you can take to keep page load times to a minimum.
+We understand that website speed is vitally important to your business.
+Our technology is focused on improving your customer's experiences across your site.
+As such, page performance is a core tenant in our solutions.
+To successfully increase engagement and maximize conversion rates, there are a number of approaches we take to keep page load times to a minimum.

-The Rokt service is specifically designed to improve your customer experience and drive additional value from your page.
-Other commonly-used third-party services are more focused around tracking and analytics, and do not have a direct impact on customer experience.
+The Rokt integration is specifically designed to improve your customer experience and drive additional value from your page.
+Other commonly-used third-party integrations are more focused around tracking and analytics, and do not have a direct impact on customer experience.

 To ensure you drive the most value from your page, it is important to ensure that customer-focused services like Rokt are triggered before tracking and other background services.

-The best practice approach for placing the Rokt snippet is to include the snippet directly within the content of the page, placing it within the page
+The best practice approach for integrating with Rokt is to include the integration code directly within the content of the page, placing it within the page

 Your site can load third-party scripts in two different ways: